Honoring America’s Veterans with quality health care services, part of the largest integrated health care ...

-Mann-Grandstaff VA Medical Center has contacted approximately 3,200 Veterans by mail, indicating there may have been a compromise in their personally identifiable information as a result of a missing laptop that interfaces with a laboratory analyzer owned by a VA vendor.
+In September 2017, the Mann-Grandstaff VA Medical Center contacted approximately 3,200 Veterans by mail, indicating there may have been a compromise in their personally identifiable information as a result of a missing laptop that interfaces with a laboratory analyzer owned by a VA vendor.
 The direct mailing to Veterans is informing them of MGVAMC’s precautionary measure to allow potentially-impacted Veterans an opportunity to have free credit monitoring to protect them from any fraudulent attempts of identity theft.
-For more information, please see this Press Release announcing further information for Veterans and how MGVAMC leadership is taking corrective action.
+For more information, please see this release Press Release announcing further information for Veterans and how MGVAMC leadership is taking corrective action.

 Service dogs welcome at Mann-Grandstaff VAMC facilities